MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/index.md

 ## Next steps

-Next, to learn about creating a simple app, try out the [Hello, Win2D World!](./hellowin2dworld.md) tutorial, or the [Win2D quickstart](./quick-start.md).
+Next, to learn about creating a simple app, try out the [Win2D "Hello, World!" quickstart](./hellowin2dworld.md), or the [Build a simple Win2D app](./quick-start.md) tutorial.
 You can also consult the [features list](./features.md) to discover all the things Win2D can do.
 To learn more about advanced topics, you can refer to the collection of articles included in the documentation here as well.

 ## Reference